Last update June 21, 2008

 Ted Edwards taught Engineering at the U of A in the sixties and I recently heard from him via e-mail.
 Ted and Bertina now retired in the Okanogan.
 Ted no longer flies. ..Roy

-We haven't been there yet but their page is good if you can find it.
+We haven't been there yet but their page is good.

 A pretty, fairly large park along the banks of the Little Red Deer River, about 1/2 hour West of Bowden on Highway 2.
 Red Lodge has showers and a large number of reserved sites.
 There are rumored to be some Brown Trout in the river- catch & release only.